Power Function

 🎯 Final Thoughts

-Fast exponentiation (also called binary exponentiation) is a cornerstone algorithm.
-It reduces 1,000,000 multiplications to about 20.
-This technique is used in modular exponentiation for cryptography (RSA), matrix exponentiation for Fibonacci, and competitive programming.
-The pattern of "compute half, then combine" is the essence of divide and conquer.
+Fast exponentiation (binary exponentiation) reduces multiplications to about 20.
+It underpins modular exponentiation in RSA cryptography, matrix exponentiation for Fibonacci, and competitive programming.
+"Compute half, then combine" is the essence of divide and conquer.